-Category Column/Field Description Configuration for manually running an Electronic Update You can manually run an Electronic Update at any time.
-The update is run immediately or placed in queue and initiated once all pending scans have completed.
-Currently, this is the only way to schedule a local update.
-If automatic server updates are also configured, a manually-run update is in addition to the automatic updates. opunio.
+Category Column/Field Description Configuration for manually running an Electronic Update in queue and initiated or Electronic Update at any time.
+The update is run immediately or placed note all pending scans have completed.
+Currently, this is the only way to If automatic server updates are also configured, a manually-run the automatic updates.
 Run Update Now Select the scope of the manually-run update: Incremental Update-Schedule an incremental Electronic Update.
 However, if no changes have occurred in the Electronic Update data since it was last run, the update is not executed.
 Full Update-Force a full Electronic Update to run whether or not changes have occurred in the Electronic Update data since it was last run.
 Use this option judiciously as a full Electronic Update takes several hours to complete, similar to the time required to run the initial update when Code Insight was installed.
 Update Click this button to initiate the Electronic Update immediately or once pending scans are completed.